thejoshwolfe/poaf/README.md

 A reader may reject archives with unsupported file types.

-The distinction between type `0` and `1` is that the latter should have its `chmod +x` bit set on POSIX systems.
+The distinction between type `0` and `1` is that the latter should have its executable bit set on POSIX systems, in which case readers are encouraged to set `mode |= (mode & 0o444) >> 2` after file creation rather than simply enabling all three executable bits;
+this is to respect any `umask` setting that may have limited the permissions lower than `0o644`.
 Note that on Windows, executeability is generally determined by file extension, so an `.exe` file may have file type `0`.

 A file of type `2` is only necessary to include in an archive if no other item in the archive implies the need for the directory to exist as its ancestor; see `file_name` above.
 It is not possible to specify any metadata for a directory, such as permission bits, timestamps, or owner.
+This specification does not guarantee any particular ordering of items in an archive, which means a reader should be prepared to handle an empty directory specified after another item has already created the directory implicitly as an ancestor, which should not be an error.
 If `file_type` is `2`, then the item's contents must be 0-length.

 A file of type `3` is a POSIX symlink.
 The item's contents is the target.
-The maximum contents length for a symlink in this archive format is `4095`;
+The maximum contents length for a symlink target in this archive format is `4095`;
 note however that a target file system may impose a different limit.

 This specification places restrictions on symlink targets, similar to restrictions on `file_name`.
 All the same restrictions on `file_name` apply to symlink targets, except that `.` and `..` segments are sometimes permitted:
 If the entire link target is `.`, it is permitted, otherwise `.` segments are not allowed.
 Let `depth` be the number of `/` bytes in the item's `file_name` (not in the link target).